 Contemporary Issues in Food and Farming

 In this module, students will explore the factors which influence the ways in which food is produced and consumed, and how these impact upon society as a whole and the health, well-being and rights of individuals.
 This will include contemporary issues such as food security, food justice, food provenance, the rise of ‘alternative’ food supply chains or proposed agricultural policy.

-Minimum of 80 UCAS points at A/AS Level (AA or CCC) or equivalent to ideally include a science, humanities or business subject.
+Minimum of 80 UCAS points at A/AS Level (CDD) or equivalent to ideally include a science, humanities or business subject.

 BTEC National Diploma/QCF Extended Diploma

 Candidates are interviewed before an offer is made.
 80 UCAS points from an extended diploma (MMM) ideally in a relevant subject (e.g. Horticulture, Arboriculture, Agriculture, Countryside Management), although all applications will be considered individually.

 Applications from Access to HE programmes are welcomed, and will be considered on an individual basis.
 Candidates are interviewed before an offer is made.